simplesamlphp/simplesamlphp-module-sqlauth/docs/sql.md

 ];
 ```

-An example staff login with the above configuration might result in SAML attribues like:
+An example staff login with the above configuration might result in SAML attributes like:

 | Attribute Name | Attribute Value       |
 |----------------|-----------------------|